2023-01-08

 To achieve this, I use a technique that I call Collaboration Monitoring.

 Let us assume that we have a component that we want to test, which invokes interface T as part of its job.
-In order to test it, we have to wire it with a collaborator that implements T. For this, we can use either the real collaborator that would be wired in the production environment, or a Fake thereof.
+In order to test the component, we have to wire it with a collaborator that implements T. For this, we can use either the real collaborator that would be wired in the production environment, or a Fake thereof.
 Regardless of what we choose, we have a very simple picture which looks like this:

 Note that with this setup we can exercise the component-under-test as a black-box, but we cannot yet observe how it interacts with its collaborator.

 In order to observe how the component-under-test interacts with its collaborator, we interject between the two of them a new component, called a Collaboration Monitor, which is a decorator of T. The purpose of this Collaboration Monitor is to record into a text file information about each function call that passes through it.
-The text file is called a Snoop File.
-Thus, we now have the following picture:
+The text file is called a Snoop File, and it is a special form of Audit File.
+(See michael.gr - Audit Testing.)

 The information that the Collaboration Monitor saves for each function call includes: